jhcook/agentic-rag/docs/models-and-configuration.md

 - Consider smaller models for resource-constrained environments

 **Empty Search Results**:
-- Verify documents have been indexed: check `cache/rag_store.jsonl`
+- Verify documents have been indexed: check `cache/indexed/` contains extracted text artifacts
 - Confirm pgvector is running and has vectors
 - Check debug logs for embedding failures